ankurb86/ankurb86/README.md

 - ⚡ Fun fact: ...
 -->
 ## \#Hashin a Passion for the Fashion of Coding :heavy_exclamation_mark:
+- 🔧 I've worked as a software developer for 2 years in the Fintech domain and 3 years in the Telecommunications domain.
-- 🔭 I'm currently a researching in Network Science on the Dissemination of False News in Social Networks as a part of the Complex Systems Adaptive Lab at the University of Cincinnati
+- 🔭 My research was with multi-disease epidemic modeling utilizing different false news articles as individual diseases in a network.
+I was a researcher at the Complex Systems Adaptive Lab at the University of Cincinnati.
-- 🔭 I'm also a part-time web developer in ASP.NET at the Office of Graduate Education at University of Cincinnati
-- 🌱 I’m currently learning advanced techniques in C# Programming through Linkedin Learning
-- 👯 I'm the Vice-President of the Student Government Body for the Department of Electrcial Engineering and Computer Science
+- 👯 I was the Vice-President of the Student Government Body for the Department of Electrcial Engineering and Computer Science and Vice-President for the Technomentorship Establishment at the University of Cincinnati.
+- 🔭 I have 2 Masters Degrees and 2 Undergrad degrees.
-- ⚡ Fun Fact: I'm great at dancing Salsa and Bachata and am currently learning Spanish
+- ⚡ Fun Fact: I'm great at dancing Salsa and Bachata and speak 5 languages.
+- 📫 Feel free to connect with me on LinkedIn.
+I don't use other platforms much.

 ### Connect With Me: